LASIK permanently thins and weakens the cornea, which may lead to progressive steepening and bulging (ectasia).

 Scans of post-LASIK ectatic corneas

 The following images were acquired using a technique called optical coherence tomography, or OCT.
 The instrument produces a cross-sectional image by scanning the front of the eye (anterior segment) with a beam of light.
 Think of it like an ultrasound using light instead of sound waves to create an image of living tissues.
+The image directly below is a scan of a healthy, unoperated cornea for comparison with the following images of post-LASIK ectatic corneas.

 The cornea shown below had RK followed by LASIK and developed corneal ectasia.
 Click on the image for a larger view.